fjbaldon/librlog/README.md

 - Reign Alger Ofamen     (): Contributer

 Finally, we would like to thank our users and anyone else who has supported the project in any way.
 We appreciate your feedback and contributions, and we will continue to work hard to make this project the best it can be.

-**Note: This section is currently under development and will be updated soon.
-Thank you for your patience!**

 ## License